LeeZeHao/GraphicAiFrontend/README.md

 Aside from that, mouse click and drag the character portrait to move it.
 Mouse wheel to zoom.
 "Reset camera" button available near top left corner.

+### Chat
+Type the text you want to send into the text box at the bottom, then click "Send".

+### Speech to Text
+Press "STT" next to the text box to start recording, and press again to stop.
+The recording will be converted to text in the text box.
+(Powered by whisper.cpp)

+### Long term memory
+Use the "Summarize" feature in the top right corner to summarize the current dialog!
+The current dialog will be summarized and stored.
+This summary can be remembered and referenced by the bot even if the dialog is reset.
+(Turn "Using prev. summary" to off if not wanted)

 # Saving Character Data